sellerslab/CombiMiniLib/README.md

 **DATA AVAILABILITY**

-The raw data for running the analysis pipeline can be found in this [raw data dropbox folder](https://www.dropbox.com/sh/t02poiw0hjgs6vc/AAAAu30_3TSWRZOk3fKqkGe3a?dl=0).
+The raw data for running the analysis pipeline can be found in this [raw data dropbox folder](https://www.dropbox.com/sh/t02poiw0hjgs6vc/AAAAu30_3TSWRZOk3fKqkGe3a?dl=0) and also in this [Figshare link](https://figshare.com/articles/dataset/Zipped_Raw_data/19565902).

-The intermediate/source data for reproducing the Figures can be found in this [processed data dropbox folder](https://www.dropbox.com/sh/g2afi8ra56gkw4d/AACxWZA4QedR_H-EdDNCfdkca?dl=0).
+The intermediate/source data for reproducing the Figures can be found in this [processed data dropbox folder](https://www.dropbox.com/sh/g2afi8ra56gkw4d/AACxWZA4QedR_H-EdDNCfdkca?dl=0) also in this [Figshare link](https://figshare.com/articles/dataset/Zipped_Processed_data/19565908).